Core Competencies for Schol. Comm. Librarians

 - Knowledge of and ability to apply metadata schemata: Often in collaboration with technical services staff and research partners, the SCL must understand and have the ability to apply appropriate metadata schemata.
 This role is increasingly important as new means of interoperability among existing repositories are explored.
 The degree to which metadata creation and application falls to the SCL will depend on existing technical services staff resources.

 - Knowledge of and experience with repository solutions: A broad understanding of both hosted and open source repository solutions is necessary.
-The depth of understanding of a particular repository solution will depend on the solution implemented at the SCL’s institution, the degree to which he or she is responsible for managing that solution, and the extent of programming staff available to support the repository.
+The depth of understanding of a particular repository solution will depend on the solution implemented at the SCL’s institution, the degree to which the librarian is responsible for managing that solution, and the extent of programming staff available to support the repository.

 - Reporting statistics in support of outreach and education: Usage data from the repository may be used in outreach, instruction, and promotional efforts.
 The degree to which the SCL is responsible for generating those statistics will depend on the depth of his or her responsibilities in managing the repository.